 Arizona State edges No. 18 Spartans 10-7 in wild last minute

+Matt Coghlin‘s 42-yard kick appeared to have tied it with 6 seconds remaining, but a replay showed too many men on the field for Michigan State, which had rushed the field goal team on in a disorganized fashion.

+Coghlin had to try again from farther back after the penalty, and he hooked the kick left for his third miss of the day.

+Michigan State coach Mark Dantonio missed a chance to take over sole possession of first place on the school’s career victories list.
+He remains tied with Duffy Daugherty at 109.

+Arizona State (3-0) drove 75 yards in 11 plays at the end, against a Michigan State defense that had been stifling all day.
+Quarterback Jayden Daniels ran 15 yards for a first down on fourth-and-13 from the Michigan State 28, and Benjamin’s touchdown put the Sun Devils ahead.
+That play was also reviewed, and Benjamin had just barely extended the ball far enough to score.

-After falling behind late, the Spartans drove back to the Arizona State 24 and, after spiking the ball to stop the clock with 11 seconds left, they appeared to have enough time for one more throw.
+The Spartans drove back to the Arizona State 24, and after spiking the ball to stop the clock with 11 seconds left, they appeared to have enough time for one more throw.
 But with no timeouts remaining, Michigan State (2-1) seemed indecisive, and eventually the field goal team rushed on.
-The Spartans barely snapped the ball in time to beat the play clock, and although Matt Coghlin’s 42-yard kick went through, a replay review showed there were too many players on the field.
+The Spartans barely snapped the ball in time to beat the play clock, and although Coghlin’s kick went through, there were too many players on the field.

-“Initially, we were going to try to take a shot to the end zone,” Dantonio said.
-“Then I said, ‘Hey listen, we need to kick it, because if we catch the ball the game’s probably over— if we catch the ball and we’re not in the end zone, the game’s probably over.
-Line up and kick it.’
-Our field goal kicker was a little late, sort of watching, so he runs out, the clock’s ticking down.
-He still makes the field goal, but I’m not sure how — we had injuries on the offensive line — I think maybe one guy stayed in.
-I’m not sure.”

-Coghlin had to try again from farther back, and he hooked the kick left for his third miss of the day.

-“We line up again, kick the field goal, they try and hurdle us.
-That should be a penalty.
-Call no penalty, it’s not reviewable,” Dantonio said.
-“But that’s just to get to overtime.
-There’s a lot of opportunities prior to that where we could have won the football game.
-I think that they need to take a good hard look at the officiating, and that’s all I’ll say, because there were some disputes out there.”

-Dantonio missed a chance to break a tie with Duffy Daugherty atop Michigan State’s career victories list.
-Dantonio and Daugherty both have 109.

-The Spartans’ defense was stifling all day, but Arizona State finally broke through on the final drive.
-Daniels, the Sun Devils’ freshman quarterback, ran 15 yards for a first down on fourth-and-13 from the Michigan State 28.

-“Offensively, we knew it was going to be very difficult to run the football,” Arizona State coach Herm Edwards said.
-“We came in with a plan trying to get it out of our quarterback’s hand fast because they can hit the quarterback.
-They hit him a couple of times, but at the end the kid did good.
-He really did good.
-He made a lot of plays with his legs.
-I think that’s surprising for a lot of people — his ability to run, and he’s a smart runner.”

-Benjamin’s touchdown put the Sun Devils ahead.
-That play also was reviewed, and Benjamin had just barely extended the ball far enough to score.

-“He told me, ‘Just give me the ball.
-I’m going to win this game,'” Daniels said.
-“I knew once he got hit I knew that he got the ball across the plane.”

-Elijah Collins had a 9-yard touchdown run with 8:37 remaining for Michigan State, but the Spartans blew a fourth-quarter lead against Arizona State for a second straight year.
+Elijah Collins ran for a 9-yard touchdown with 8:37 remaining for Michigan State, but the Spartans blew a fourth-quarter lead against Arizona State for a second straight year.
 The Sun Devils won 16-13 last season.

+Arizona State has scored more than seven points in 137 consecutive games, the longest active streak in the FBS.

+Michigan State’s first drive of the third quarter reached the Arizona State 34, but Connor Heyward was stopped on fourth-and-1.

 THE TAKEAWAY

 Michigan State: Dantonio will have to wait for his milestone, and this game certainly wasn’t his finest hour.
-Although the kicking game cost the Spartans dearly, the disorganized finish didn’t reflect well on the coaching staff.
+Although the kicking game cost the Spartans dearly, the coaching staff has to take responsibility for how rushed Michigan State was at the end.

 POLL IMPLICATIONS